 What to expect in 3rd Grade

-Their math lessons will include identifying facts to help them to think, apply logic, and solve a problem often requiring more than one step.
+Student math lessons include strategies to help them think, apply logic, and solve multi-step problems.
 Students begin to develop abstract thinking skills.
-Math facts for addition & subtraction, multiplication and division should be well internalized by the end of the year.
+Math facts for multiplication and division should be well internalized by the end of the year.
 Some major areas of focus are multiplication and division, area and perimeter, beginning fractions, quadrilaterals and graphing concepts.

 Science Curriculum in 3rd grade consists of a unit of physical, life and earth science each trimester.
-Units themes consist of the study of matter and energy, structures of life and the sun, moon and stars.
+Units themes consist of the study of forces and interactions, structures of life and climates and weather.

 Social Studies explores themes of local geography and Native American cultures, local economics as well as government and citizenship.

 Increasingly, students use technology to supplement and enhance learning.
-3rd grade utilizes many online learning programs such as Dance Mat Typing, Lexia Learning, and ST (Jiji) Math.
+3rd grade utilizes many online learning programs such as Typing Agent, Lexia Core5, and ST (Jiji) Math.
 Additionally, students learn to create multimedia and written responses using online or technologically based tools.
-Each 3rd grade student has access to a Chromebook, which allows for developing keyboarding, research, multimedia presentation and other technology based learning skills.
+Each 3rd grade student has access to a Chromebook, which allows for developing keyboarding skills, research, and multimedia presentations .